DMAX (engines)

-DMAX is an American manufacturer of the Duramax V8 diesel engines for trucks, based in Dayton, Ohio.
-Engine production began in Moraine, Ohio in 2000.
+DMax Ltd. is an American manufacturer of the Duramax V8 diesel engines for trucks, based in Dayton, Ohio.
+Engine production began in Moraine, Ohio, in 2000.

 History

 DMAX originally was announced in 1997 as a 60-40 joint venture between and operated by General Motors and Isuzu.
 Diesel engine production started in July 2000.
 The company's Duramax V8 engine has been extremely successful for GM, raising that company's diesel pickup market share to 30% in 2002, up from approximately 5% in 1999.

 The DMAX plant was built in Moraine on a land grant site adjacent to a GM plant that made the 6.2/6.5 L Diesel V8 designed by Detroit Diesel.
 Production of that engine began in 1982.
 The DMAX Moraine plant was completed in 1999, next to Moraine Assembly, which shut down in 2008.
 The DMAX Moraine plant added 80 workers in 2005.

 The plant is planning to increase production from 580 engines a day, in 2017, to 700 engines a day.
 To further expand production, in 2019, GM began construction of a new DMAX plant in Brookville, which would send machined engine components to Moraine for final assembly.
 Completed engines were shipped from Moraine to Flint, Michigan for assembly into vehicles.
 The Brookville plant opened in 2021.
 As of November 2023, the daily component production at the Brookville and Moraine plants are 418 blocks and 324 heads; and 500 blocks, 1,440 heads, and 855 crankshafts, respectively.
 Moraine produces 882 completed engines per day.

 According to financial filings, Isuzu wound down its investment in DMAX in May 2022, leaving the company wholly owned by GM.
 In June 2023, GM announced plans to shift Duramax V8 production from Moraine to an expanded Campus Boulevard plant in Brookville by 2025.